 "He may be the brightest manager I've ever seen. . .
 You don't see many managers . . . that really have an intellectual approach to the game." - Jerry Coleman

 Bud Black pitched fifteen seasons in the majors, most notably for the Kansas City Royals, winning 121 games in his career.
-Following his playing days, he spent several years as a big league coach and is currently the manager of the San Diego Padres.
+Following his playing days, he spent several years as a big league coach and then became manager of the San Diego Padres.

 After bouncing between the pen and the rotation for several summers, Black was traded to the Cleveland Indians for Pat Tabler in June of 1988.
 He spent a little over two years with the Tribe before being sent to the Toronto Blue Jays during their 1990 pennant run.
 Following that season, he became a free agent and signed a four-year deal with the San Francisco Giants.
 In his first year with the Giants, he led the National League with 16 losses.
 He later returned to the Indians in 1995, his final year as a player, but did not play in that year's World Series, having made his last big league appearance in July.
 As a player, Black's main teammates were George Brett, Dan Quisenberry, Willie Wilson, Frank White, Charlie Leibrandt and Bret Saberhagen.

 Following his playing days, Black spent several years as an Assistant to Indians GM John Hart and was pitching coach of the Buffalo Bisons in 1998.
 He became the pitching coach for the Anaheim Angels in 2000.
 He was often mentioned as a candidate when managerial jobs opened up after the Angels won the 2002 World Series and after the 2006 season, he was named skipper of the San Diego Padres.
 His college teammate, Bobby Meacham, joined him on the Padres staff for a time.